-But the effectiveness of systemic functions relies on an ideological underpinning such systems themselves do not directly disclose.78 Remember that the purpose of systemic law is to secure implementation, not to underwrite ongoing public deliberation about its aims.
-The functionalist understanding of equality under contract therefore by definition conflates legitimacy with strategic modus vivendi.79 It is the familiar commercial cosmopolitanism of certain, though by no means all, readings of Kantian cosmopolitan right that rely on the surface pretensions of doux commerce.80 Systemic law substitutes the contractualism of sovereign states under modern international law for that of economically active individuals and firms.81 The imaginary of 'system' thereby narrows and distorts the terms by which civic legitimacy is reproduced in the course of judicial reasoning.82
+But the effectiveness of systemic functions relies on an ideological underpinning such systems themselves do not directly disclose.
+Remember that the purpose of systemic law is to secure implementation, not to underwrite ongoing public deliberation about its aims.
+The functionalist understanding of equality under contract therefore by definition conflates legitimacy with strategic modus vivendi.
+It is the familiar commercial cosmopolitanism of certain, though by no means all, readings of Kantian cosmopolitan right that rely on the surface pretensions of doux commerce.
+Systemic law substitutes the contractualism of sovereign states under modern international law for that of economically active individuals and firms.
+The imaginary of 'system' thereby narrows and distorts the terms by which civic legitimacy is reproduced in the course of judicial reasoning.
+Second contractualism of system's reproduced in the course of judicial reasoning.